jroberts64/btc-dashboard-pi/README.md

     sudo nano /Volumes/boot/ wpa_supplicant.conf

 Then add the text below, replacing  \*\*ssid_name\*\* and \*\*ssid_password\*\* with your wifi name and password.

-Note: don't use your guest network. ssh won't work on your guest network assuming it is configured properly.
+Note: don't use your guest network.
+Most modern Wifi routers block communication between devices on the guest network.

     country=US
     update_config=1